 On her return to Britain there was still a small matter of two races left in the Junior British Championship, which of course Smith won making it her first clean sweep.

 In 1985 Smith moved into the senior ranks proper.
 She arrived not just with a bang, but more like an explosion.
 She took every single senior British title, sprints included, as well as winning the Vi Kirby Handicap from scratch.
 Not since the days of Chloe Ronaldson had this been done.
 She would also go one better in the European Championships with a silver on the track in Cassano d'Adda as well as two bronze medals in the track and road relays.
-This time Smith and Hartley were joined by Debbie Kitchener (track) and Kerry McLaughlan for the track and road relays respectively.
+This time Smith and Hartley were joined by Debbie Kitchener and Kerry McLaughlan for the track and road relays respectively.

 In comparison to her earlier triumphs, 1986 was a lean year internationally for Smith.
 Despite her second clean sweep in British Championships the only major international medal she would take was a bronze in the European Championship relay on the track in Finale Emilia, Italy.
 Despite her lack of medals the bigger picture was that she finished a close 4th on two occasions on the road and 5th on the track.
 In addition, the relay bronze was gained with just Smith and Hartley again making up the British team and for the first time obtaining a medal without a third skater.
 Quite remarkable when you consider the class of opposition the duo were up against.
 The World Championships in Adelaide, Australia, however, really were a relative none event for the teenager.
 There are a number of factors that could have affected her performance - the fact the circuit was technical (i.e. it was known to be a bit of a "goat track" and had a right hand bend); maybe jet lag with the Championships being so far away; maybe even a change in lifestyle?
 After all, Smith was still only 17.
 The reason for Smith's form is unclear, but what is clear is that her highest placing of 10th in the 10000 metres was average by the high standards she had set herself in previous years.